Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

 As expected $n$ needs to be large to guarantee the existence of the ball or radius $0.2$.
 Using \textit{Rademacher complexities} we can attain significantly tighter bounds in this setting.
 Building up on our discussion and using $\mean=0$ we can see that

 Finally, by using a rotation of $u$ and with $c_\gamma = (c- \gamma) \vee -1$ it follows that

 For instance, with $\gamma=1$ and $c<0$ this leads to

-The bound guarantees in this case a ball of radius $0.2$ around the origin inside the empirical convex set with probability at least $0.9$ when $n$ is about $5000$, a 10-fold improvement in the constant over the VC-bound.
-That being said, even a number as small as $n=10$ suffices in experiments for the empirical convex set to contains a ball of radius $0.2$ with high probability.
+The bound guarantees in this case the existence of a ball of radius $0.2$ around the origin within the empirical convex set with probability at least $0.9$ when $n$ is about $5000$, a 10-fold improvement in the constant over the VC-bound.
+While the bound is significantly better it does not come close to capture the right magnitude: even a number as small as $n=10$ suffices in experiments for the empirical convex set to contain a ball of radius $0.2$ with high probability.